Why, "Shada"? Why have you put me in this predicament?

 Such a shame.

 Romana (Lalla Ward)

 Lalla’s legendary chemistry with Tom Baker is on full display, even though she’s a little too… upbeat in this, for lack of a better way to put it.
 I don’t know why, but she seems to be playing a lot of her lines to the cheap seats, particularly punchlines.
-Whether she was attempting to match Tom’s intensity or if she was just trying too hard to sell the script, I have no idea.
+Whether she was attempting to match Tom’s legendary intensity or if she was just trying too hard to sell the script, I have no idea.
 But Romana’s definitely had more impressive outings.
-Heck, even “The Horns of Nimon” was a more impressive outing for her, if only because she actually did things while she was held prisoner in that one.
+Heck, even “The Horns of Nimon” was a more impressive outing for her.
+If only because she actually did things while she was held prisoner in that one.

 Professor Chronotis (Denis Carey)